 Things to do in Abu Dhabi

 Abu Dhabi is a popular stopover hub for Brits connecting to other long-haul destinations on Etihad’s global network, including Asia and Australia.
-However, the destination is becoming more and more popular with tourists, thanks to its year-round warmth and luxury all-inclusive resorts.
+However, business class flights to Abu Dhabi are becoming more and more popular with tourists, thanks to its year-round warmth and luxury all-inclusive resorts.
 A city made rich from oil and pearls, Abu Dhabi is filled with 5-star resorts, opulent palaces, towering skyscrapers, shopping malls and new developments.
 Here are just some of the things you can do there:

 Sheikh Zayed Mosque – One of the world’s most beautiful Islamic structures, the Sheikh Zayed Mosque boasts 82 white domes and is large enough to fit 40,000 worshippers.
 The mosque’s ornate design makes it an incredibly beautiful location for photographs.

 Corniche – This waterfront promenade is a popular meeting place, boasting cycle tracks, parks and fountains.
 The Blue Flag beach here is open to the public and is divided into different distinct zones for families, singles and the general public.

 Lisa Desert – Known as “The Empty Quarter” – the Lisa Desert is the best place to get off the grid and experience the tranquility and beautiful sunsets of the desert.
 Tourists usually go “dune bashing” – riding over the sand dunes in off-road vehicles – before enjoying a feast under the stars.

 Before booking your business class flights to Abu Dhabi it’s important to check travel advice and visa information before you go.
 If you’re a British Citizen you can get a visitor’s visa on arrival in the UAE, which is valid for visit of up to 30 days.